jwestfall69/eotl_class_limits/README.md

   * A ConVar update that results in a class overage
   * When the team swap happens at the end of a round and there ends up being to many of a class after the swap.  (ie: red team has 3 pyros, blue team has a 2 pyro limit, team swap happens, first pyro to die will get forced off the class).

-This plugin also has a extra feature (!wantclass) to allow players to indicate that they want to play a class that is full.
+This plugin also has a extra feature (!wantclass [class]) to allow players to indicate that they want to play a class that is full.
 When the player dies, it will auto switch to their wanted class if its under its limit.

 ### Say Commands
 <hr>